Why does Brexit matter?

 A culture who meditates knows that the world of form is always changing and cannot provide a stable basis for happiness.
 A stable basis for happiness must be found within consciousness itself, extraneous from the world of form.
 A culture who meditates is thus nonmaterialistic.
 As meditation becomes the new normal, a valid hypothesis would be to predict that capitalism will fail, the economy will be propped up artificially, and eventually, market forces will somehow creatively evolve the capacity to replace capitalism with some kind of open source, social network, free market, permaculture Christian Socialism.
 Don't ask me how that will happen I have no idea.
 Seriously.

 We are spiritual beings having a physical experience, and the spiritual laws still apply.
 As sovereign republics rebel against the control of empire, so too must the sensations of the body rebel against being filtered through the ego.
 Empires and egos are identical: They both desire existence for its own sake.
 They both fear death.
-Moving out of the head into the body is the monumental task of the people alive today, just as moving out of empire into sovereignty is our macrocosmic task.
+Moving out of the head into the body is the monumental task of the people alive today, just as moving beyond empire into ecological sovereignty is our macrocosmic task.
 Moving away from the language of the head into the sensation of the body.

 How does one write about that?